Overseas Tokyo ticket holders may get only partial refunds

 Team GB, which is handling sales in Britain, indicated on its website it would give full refunds.

-“If you have bought a travel package(s) through us, they are protected by our COVID-19 guarantee, offering a 100% refund.”
+“If you have bought a travel package(s) through us, they are protected by our COVID-19 guarantee, offering a 100% refund,” the group said.

 Tokyo organizers said about 600,000 Olympic tickets have been sold to people outside Japan.
 Japanese residents bought 4.45 million.
 Organizers said several years ago there would be a total of 7.8 million tickets for the Olympics.